 If you’re addicted to Xanax, the withdrawal symptoms when you quit get quite uncomfortable.
 They can also be dangerous.
 Detoxing alone can send your body into overdrive, causing heart palpitations, hallucinations, seizures, mania or paranoia.

 Drug detox is usually predictable and has a distinct peak of intensity before it subsides.
 However, Xanax detox symptoms come and go.
 You think you’re through the hardest part when the intense side effects reappear.

 Medical supervision during Xanax detox treatment is important.
 A professional can help you step down the dose in a safe way and offer medications to make withdrawal symptoms less distressing.

-At Serenity House Detox, we offer Xanax detox treatments that help you eliminate the drug from your system while giving you the tools for continued recovery.
+At Serenity House Detox & Recovery, we offer Xanax detox treatments that help you eliminate the drug from your system while giving you the tools for continued recovery.
 We use evidence-based therapies, including:

 We offer personalized care for all of our patients.
 Call Serenity House Detox & Recovery at 866.516.8356 to find out how our detox center can help you take the courageous first step in your journey toward recovery.